creatorem/icons-api/README.md

 This endpoints provide to single icons.
 - `/api/v1/all/:lib`
 - `/api/v1/all/:lib/:name`

+This endpoints provide variants of a library.

+- `/api/v1/variants/:lib`

 ## Todo
 - Add link to lib in the rest api.